-The 2015 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2016 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place that could create a potential vapor intrusion risk.
-The monitoring wells that support the remedy have stovetop completions and are protected by bollards.
+The monitoring wells that support the remedy have stovepipe completions and are protected by bollards.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 4 in Appendix A of this report shows the controlled area at LF006.
+A pump test at one of the LF006 wells was taking place at the time of the inspection.